test-prof/test-prof/guides/factory_prof.md

 It shows both the total number of the factory runs and the number of _top-level_ runs, i.e. not during another factory invocation (e.g. when using associations.)

-**NOTE**: FactoryProf only tracks the usage of `create` strategy.
+**NOTE**: FactoryProf only tracks the database-persisted factories.
+In case of FactoryFirl these are the factories provided by using `create` strategy.
+In case of Fabrication - objects that created using `create` method.

 ## Instructions

-FactoryProf can only be used with FactoryGirl.
+FactoryProf can be used with FactoryGirl or Fabrication - application can be bundled with both gems at the same time.

 To activate FactoryProf use `FPROF` environment variable: